 We investigate the gate scaling of our quantum FCI approach by considering a series of molecules with $N$ electrons, $D$ SDs, and $r$ qubits.
 The subspace selection is achieved by either Dicke or quantum walk state preparation, whose CNOT gate scalings are $\mathcal{O}(rN)$ and $\mathcal{O}(rD)$, respectively.
 In Table~\ref{tab:molecules_state_prep_walsh_gates} we show the number of CNOT gates for both the state preparations and the Walsh components with H$_6$ and H$_8$ chains, along with LiH, BeH$_2$ and NH$_3$ molecules.

-In general, our resource requirements are similar to those of recent high-quality ADAPT-VQE circuits~\cite{Anastasiou:2024, Ramoa:2025}.
-Here, we find the exact FCI solution under three different cases: spin and particle-number conserving, particle-number conserving, and no symmetry.
-The Walsh \emph{Ansatz} has favorable scaling in both the two-qubit CNOT gates, and the number of variational parameters required for the one-qubit rotation gates.
-The number of CNOT gates for the Walsh \emph{Ansatz} scales linearly with the number of determinants chosen, $\mathcal{O}(D)$.
-Furthermore, the Walsh \emph{Ansatz} has the same number of variational parameters for $R_Z$ gates as the number of SDs in the selected expansion.
-This highlights that the \emph{Ansatz} introduces no overparameterization of the chosen subspace, which helps in limiting spurious local minima in the optimization.
+In general, our resource requirements are similar to those of recent high-quality ADAPT-VQE circuits.~\cite{Anastasiou:2024, Ramoa:2025} Here, we find the exact FCI solution under three different cases: spin and particle-number conserving, particle-number conserving, and no symmetry.

+The Walsh \textit{Ansatz} has favorable scaling in both the two-qubit CNOT gates, and the number of variational parameters required for the one-qubit rotation gates with respect to the size of the parameter space.
+The number of CNOT gates for the Walsh \textit{Ansatz} scales linearly with the number of determinants chosen, $\mathcal{O}(D)$.
+Furthermore, the Walsh \textit{Ansatz} has the same number of variational parameters for $R_Z$ gates as the number of SDs in the selected expansion.
+This highlights that the \textit{Ansatz} introduces no overparameterization of the chosen subspace, which helps in limiting spurious local minima in the optimization.

 If we choose to represent the FCI wavefunction then the circuit will require exponentially scaling parameters and CNOT gates.
 Instead, we may select physically relevant CI coeffients using a variety of procedures.
 For example, starting from a classically computed CI expansion we can include excitations connected through a given order of perturbation theory or through a heuristic.
-The former procedure is standard in coupled-cluster and multireference perturbation theories~\cite{Bartlett:2007, Angeli:2001}, and the latter is standard in classical SCI approaches~\cite{Tubman:2016, Schriber:2016, Holmes:2016}.
+The former procedure is standard in coupled-cluster and multireference perturbation theories,~\cite{Bartlett:2007, Angeli:2001} and the latter is standard in classical SCI approaches.~\cite{Tubman:2016, Schriber:2016, Holmes:2016}